codeisperfect/wwm/README.md

-# wwm
+# player
-This is my coding framework &amp; you are allowed to steal code as it is uploaded on github publicly :p
+This is a freelancing project